Zamiell/stardew-valley/Min-Max_Guide.md

 ### Summer 1

-* [Nothing notable on this day.
-Can do a Skull Cavern run, etc. Don't scythe any of the Parsnips since we do not need to plant any Starfruit Seeds until tomorrow.]
+* Nothing notable on this day.
+Can do a Skull Cavern run, etc. Don't scythe any of the Parsnips since we do not need to plant any Starfruit Seeds until tomorrow.
+(This is because the Agriculturist profession will affect the third batch of Starfruit.)

 ### Summer 2